MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_12_resolve_github_secret_scanning_alerts.md

     For example, enter the following prompt in the Chat:

     ```plaintext
     Now review the EmailService.cs file.
-Remove Mailgun hard-coded secrets from the EmailService class and implement environment variables that securely manage the secrets.
-Update the setup-secrets.ps1 script accordingly.
+Remove hard-coded Mailgun and SMTP secrets from the EmailService class and implement environment variables that securely manage the secrets.
+Update the setup-secrets.ps1 script for the new environment variables, and ensure that the formatting matches the existing environment variable declarations.
+Ensure that the suggested updates don't introduce errors and run a build task to verify the app builds correctly after the updates.
     ```

 1. Run the task and monitor the agent's progress.